charles-uno/Bloodlines/03_pcs.md

 ## Title

+Each PC is at once an embodiment of Humanity's heritage and a beacon of hope for its future.
+The common folk view them with a mixture of reverence and apprehension.
+Such a larger-then-life figure can hardly have an ordinary name!

 *It shouldn't just be a name.
 Keep in mind that your PC has just been teamed up with strangers from half a world away.
-What makes you memorable?
-Perhaps a long family name? a distinguishing physical characteristic? your attitude?
-Where you are from?*
+What makes them memorable?
+Perhaps a long family name? a distinguishing physical characteristic? an attitude? a place of origin?*

 ## Foundation

 A PC's foundation is a set of four glimpses into the PC's life.
 They are not meant to be a full back story... just a handful of snippets to ground where the PC comes from, and who they are.
-Keep in mind that a PC's most exciting adventures lie ahead of them!
+Players should consider the following prompts when writing their PCs' foundations.
+It's also important to keep in mind that a PC's most exciting adventures lie ahead of them!

-Prior to being conscripted as an adventurer, each PC had a **Trade**: building, baking, logging, and so on.
-In fact, they likely had little else; the hard frontier life doesn't leave much time for hobby pursuits.
-A PC's trade hints at the sorts of tools they might carry, what NPCs they might naturally relate to, what problem-solving approaches come naturally to them, and so on.
+Before enlisting as an adventurer, each PC had a **Trade**.
+Perhaps they were a builder, a logger, an innkeep, or a farmer.
+It's likely that this profession was central to their identity; the hard frontier life leaves little room for hobby pursuits.
+A PC's Trade hints at the sorts of tools they might carry, what NPCs they might naturally relate to, what problem-solving approaches come naturally to them, and so on.

 Each PC's life changed with the manifestation of their **Power**.
-This whisper of magical ability, held over from the old peoples, set them undeniably apart from the rest of Humanity.
-The Appendix lists several example powers, and also gives guidelines from which players can work with each other and the GM to come up with their own.
+While such a power is just a whisper of the old peoples' magical abilities, it is enough to set a PC apart, unambiguously, from the rest of Humanity.
+The Appendix lists several example Powers, and also provides guideline from which players can work with each other and the GM to create their own.

-*Service.
-When your power manifested, you were drafted as an adventurer.
-On behalf of all of humanity, you explore the unknown and confront the dangers that live there.
-What onus, specifically, had been placed upon you?
-You should work with your group to figure these out.
-Not everyone needs to have the same task, but they should at least fit together.
-The PCs need to all share the story with one another, after all.*
+Adventurers are pressed into **Service** for the sake of all Humanity.
+Their missions are dangerous – the recovery of powerful artifacts, the exploration of ancient ruins, or the capture of magical creatures, for instance – and often push past the bounds of Human knowledge.
+Players should work with the GM and each other to establish their Service, keeping in mind that all of the PCs need to belong in the same story!

-*Ethos.
-Even if you dreamed of being an adventurer, nothing in your life could have truly prepared you for it.
-How have you reacted?
-Do you embrace your new responsibility or resent it?
-What sort of world are you working to build for humanity?
-This is something you should talk to your GM and other players about, though you don't need to agree on everything -- disagreement can lead to interesting party dynamics!*
+A PC may have dreamed of becoming an adventurer, but nothing in their life could truly have prepared them for it.
+Their **Ethos** reflects how they have reacted.
+Does the PC embrace their newfound responsibility, or resent those who placed it upon them?
+What sort of future do they want to help build for Humanity?

+A PC's Trade and Power do not change over time.
+That said, if a player realizes after a few sessions that they're unsatisfied with the PC they've created, they should talk to the GM about retconning a detail or two.
+On the other hand, a PC's Service and Ethos may well change over the course of a campaign.
+Revisions can arise from the PCs' discovery of new information, a new assignment after a completed quest, a PC's personal development, and so on.

 ## Bloodline Scores